mrrusof/mrrusof.github.io/_posts/2017-01-07-what-does-protected-access-modifier-mean.markdown

 Ref type = Type of

-# The javac tests satisfy the rules

 # Every case that passes javac check also passes the rules.

 ## How does the Java Language Specification define protected?

 [JLS 6.6.2](https://docs.oracle.com/javase/specs/jls/se8/html/jls-6.html#jls-6.6.2)

-defines protected access in the following way.
+JLS defines protected access for members and for constructors.

-"
-6.6.2.
-Details on protected Access

-A protected member or constructor of an object may be accessed from outside the package in which it is declared only by code that is responsible for the implementation of that object.
-"

-This part **contradicts** access from superclasses that we know can happen.
+It looks like definition for members **contradicts** access from superclasses that we know can happen.

-The bullet points in 6.6.2.1 **agree* with the rules.
+It looks like the bullet points in 6.6.2.1 (which apply only to members) **satisfy** the rules but **not viceversa**.
+In particular on the restriction on the Ref type is the same as in the rules.
+What is not considered by the bullet points is access by superclasses.

 Clarification on terminology.